 A great deal of care and thought goes into selecting dogs for police work.
 It is vital they have a good temperament; they also need to be physically fit, inquisitive, well socialised, and bold, have strong motivation and be keen to play and interact with people.

-The majority of police dogs are ‘donated’ by members of the public.
+Some of our police dogs are ‘donated’ by members of the public.
 Some are purchased as young dogs or puppies and others come from rescue centres.
 They are assessed for a period of time to assess suitability.

 Training is based on play and exercises are slowly built up over a period of time with the emphasis of fun and reward for the dog.
 Throughout training, the dog's natural abilities are identified, encouraged and enhanced.
 A dog's natural abilities form the basis for many of the exercises in police dog training, including its instinct to treat its handler as pack leader.